Children of Eden: Subsequent Productions

 In 2016, Children of Eden marked its 30th anniversary.
 In celebration of this achievement, Youth Sing Praise, the same religious-oriented high school theatre camp that premiered it in 1986, performed the show at the National Shrine of Our Lady of the Snows in Belleville, Illinois, on June 25, 2016, to a crowd of over 1,000 people.

 In 2016, 25 years after its original London production, Children of Eden was revived at the new Union Theatre in Southwark, London.

 In 2019, Schwartz announced a planned Chicago production in 2020 and its possible filming.
 The production was later postponed indefinitely due to COVID-19 and had planned to open in Chicago's Arcada Theatre in 2022.
 The production was set to feature Norm Lewis, Deborah Cox, David Phelps, America's Got Talent alum Brian Justin Crum, and Kirstin Maldonado of Pentatonix.
 The production was later put on as a concert on October 15, 2022, at the Cadillac Palace Theatre.
 The cast featured Randal Keith as Father, David Phelps as Adam/Noah, Michelle Williams as Eve/Mama Noah, Sam Tsui as Cain/Japheth, Chris Graham as Abel/Ham, and Koryn Hawthorne as Yonah.
-The production will be streamed sometime ahead of a Broadway-aimed production in Chicago.
+The production will be streamed in April 2026 ahead of a Broadway-aimed production in Chicago.

 In 2024, a concert version of the show was performed at Lincoln Center.
 It starred Norm Lewis as the Father, Auli’i Cravalho as Yonah, Nikki Renée Daniels as Eve/Mama Noah, and Lucas Pastrana as Abel/Ham.
 Paul Alexander Nolan and Jordan Fisher were originally set to star as Adam/Noah and Cain/Japheth respectively, but were replaced by David Phelps and Donald Webber Jr. Choirs from around the world were invited to perform, including the Blue Springs High School Choir from Blue Springs, Missouri.